CHChang810716/CppProjectTemplate/README.md

 Please remember to set the MinGW to the PATH environment.

 ## Getting Started

-This template is based on CMake and aimed to minimize the CMake programming for the developer.
+This template is based on CMake and aimed to minimize the CMake build script programming effort for the developer.

 But we still recommend the users of this template to learn the CMake language.